dapphub/chronobank-review/review.md

 ### "Proxy" term is heavily overloaded in Ethereum ecosystem

 Different teams have different definitions of "proxy", and it nearly always inhibits understanding.
+In this project, the word "proxy" is used to describe something more like a "ruleset" or "implementation", and the thing that is usually named "proxy" is a feature within "Managed".

 ### Update compiler version